polterguy/magic/README.md

 ## Technology

-Magic Cloud is built in .Net Core 10, and its dashboard is Angular.
+Magic Cloud is built in .Net Core 10, and its dashboard is a React and Vite single-page application.
 Hyperlambda was entirely invented and created by yours truly, and you can find some articles about its unique technology below.

 * [Make C# more Dynamic with Hyperlambda](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda)
 * [Active events, one design pattern instead of a dozen](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/march/patterns-active-events-one-design-pattern-instead-of-a-dozen)